martinteaching/sustainability/workshops/kcl/2022/workshop.md

     Confirm docker is installed by issuing the command `docker run hello-world`{.bash} on a terminal.

+    *Note: if you receive a permissions error when running this command on a Linux machine, you may be required to run the command as the root user by prefixing it with the `sudo`{.bash} keyword.
+To permanently allow a non-root user access to Docker you can add a user (e.g. 'user') to the docker Unix group with the command `sudo usermod -aG docker user`{.bash}.*

 5.  **Docker Compose** (<https://docs.docker.com/compose/install/>)

     Confirm Docker Compose is installed by issuing the command